armory/documentation/_operator_reference/providers.md

  - `clusters`: (*Required*) The clusters against which this account will authenticate.
    - `name`: (*Required*) The name of the account.
    - `password`: Password for a user account.
 If set, `serviceKeyFile` should not be set.
+Supports encrypted value.
    - `serviceKeyFile`: Path to a file containing the secret key for service account authentication.
 If set, `password` should not be set.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
    - `uid`:  (*Required*) User or service account identifier.
  - `dockerRegistries`: `[]`; (*Required*) Provide the list of docker registries to use with this DC/OS account
  - `environment`: The environment name for the account.
 Many accounts can share the same environment (e.g. dev, test, prod)